LL.M. Health Law Specialization

 In addition to regular academic year offerings, students are encouraged to participate in the Health Law & Policy Summer Institute.
 This flexible one-week program provides students and practitioners with training on a broad spectrum of cutting edge health law and policy topics.
 Custom-developed courses taught by prominent health lawyers from private practice, health care organizations, government, and nongovernmental organizations provide an intensive learning experience.
 Academic credits earned in the Health Law and Policy Summer Institute may be used toward the LL.M.
 Health Law Specialization.

 For more information about Health Law & Policy at WCL, the LL.M.
-Health Law Specialization, and/or the Health Law & Policy Summer Institute, please contact Health Law & Policy Fellow, Professor Asha Scielzo at firstname.lastname@example.org.
+Health Law Specialization, and/or the Health Law & Policy Summer Institute, please contact Associate Director of the Health Law and Policy Program, Professor Asha Scielzo at firstname.lastname@example.org.